 Guelph is home.

 Born in Winnipeg, I lived in various places in my early years while my father was in the RCAF.
-Eventually, we settled on a piece of land just outside the city limits near Arkell.
-Edinburgh and Stone was a T intersection and backhoes were digging the foundations of Stone Road Mall.
+Eventually, we settled on a piece of land just outside the Guelph city limits near Arkell.
+Edinburgh and Stone was a "T" intersection and backhoes were digging the foundations of Stone Road Mall.
 I was introduced to municipal politics at the kitchen table when my father was Chair of the Puslinch Planning Board.
-Gravel pits and water protection were big issues back then.
+Growth, gravel pits and water protection were big issues back then.
 And still are today.

-Ward 5 Guelph became home for the next 25 years.
-I quickly became involved in neighbourhood zoning issues which began a long history of community involvement and political engagement related to heritage, environment, education, river systems, water protection, planning and zoning, arts and culture.
+Ward 5 became my home for the next 25 years.
+I quickly became involved in neighbourhood zoning issues which was the start of a long history of community involvement and political engagement related to heritage, environment, education, river systems, water protection, planning and zoning, arts and culture.